 The cost control factors are ranked from low to high, but the lowest cost is not necessarily the most profitable.
-In some cases, the "best" management position is somewhere near the middle or average.
-Many things affect the level of costs, and must be taken into account when analyzing the factors.
+Many things affect the level of costs in your business, and must be taken into account when establishing your goals.